A-Z Formula 1 Glossary

 Pits - An area of the track adjacent to the start/finish straight where cars can have tyres replaced or non-critical damage repaired during a race.
 Each team has a garage in the pit for refuelling or set-up changes during practice or qualifying.

-Podium - Where the champagne, or non-alcoholic equivalent, is sprayed by the top three finishing drivers after a race.
+Podium - Where the sparkling wine, or non-alcoholic equivalent, is sprayed by the top three finishing drivers after a race.
 We at Williams Racing have celebrated 313 podium finishes to date.

-Pole position - The first spot on the grid at the start of the race, secured with the fastest lap time in qualifying, or the winner of a sprint.
+Pole position - The first spot on the grid at the start of the race, secured with the fastest lap time in Qualifying.

 Porpoising - Reintroduced into F1 vocabulary during 2022, this is the bouncing effect caused by the increase then sudden decrease of downforce underneath a car.
 The name comes from the ocean mammal, the Porpoise, which moves through the water.

-Qualifying - A three-part, knockout session hosted on a Saturday (or Friday of a Sprint weekend) to determine the starting order for the Grand Prix.
+Qualifying - A three-part, knockout session hosted on a Saturday to determine the starting order for the Grand Prix.
+On a Sprint weekend, there will be an additional Sprint Qualifying held on the Friday which sets the grid for the shorter Sprint race.

 Retirement - When a car is forced to pull out of a session owing to an accident or mechanical failure.